KSPandian7/erosion-dilation/README.md

 ## Result
-Thus the generated text image is eroded and dilated using python and OpenCV..
+Thus the generated text image is eroded and dilated using python and OpenCV.